steel9/CSClock/README.md

 **SYSTEM REQUIREMENTS:**
   - .NET Framework 4.5.2
-  - Windows PowerShell, used by the removal tool.
-You can use CSClock without Windows PowerShell, but you can't use the removal tool.

 **HOW TO INSTALL:**
 FOR INSTALLATION: Download 'Setup.exe' in 'Releases' folder, open it, press 'More info' on the SmartScreen warning, then press 'Run anyway'.